-Our boat carves a ribbon through the indigo mirror that is the Great Slave Lake, floating past flashy houseboats, each one dazzling with its brightly coloured and flamboyantly artistic uniqueness.
+Our boat carves a ribbon through the indigo mirror that is Great Slave Lake, floating past flashy houseboats, each one dazzling with its brightly coloured and flamboyantly artistic uniqueness.
 We travel north along the Ingraham Trail in search of the majestic Cameron Falls.
-Robert points out the wildlife and shares titbits of history, unlocking the secrets of the area as we all gaze in amazement at the prolific beauty of this far-flung area.
+Robert points out the wildlife and shares tidbits of history, unlocking the secrets of the area as we gaze in amazement at the prolific beauty of this far-flung area.

 Well outside the lights of Yellowknife, we stop at a place called Aurora Village.
 This region has remained somewhat of a secret from tourists despite being one of the best places on the planet to see the aurora borealis.
 Experiencing this phenomenon here is possible almost year-round, with the clear winter nights of November to April offering the best viewing.
 The mild temperatures of summer and early autumn, however, make it a tad more comfortable.
 The village consists of a great dining hall, gift shop and a grouping of mansion-sized teepees that glow bright orange in the darkness thanks to the wood-burning potbelly stoves inside.
 The scene is set and Robert quickly runs through some pointers to help us get the best shots of the aurora.
 We turn our heads toward the heavens and wait.
 When the lights finally take to the stage to perform their five-hour magical dance, we’re all left slack-jawed.